logos-co/logos-core-poc/docs/specs.md

 3. It allows to measure the memory and cpu usage of each module separately.

 Currently when a module is loaded a new process is spawned using `logos_host`.
 `logos_host` is a binary that is compiled separately from liblogos and needs to be available for the core to use.
 Ideally all we need ever is the `liblogos.so` library and that's it.
-So this presents some portability issues (for example for the Logos JS Library usage in Electron, the need for the binary to be present and its relative path is challenging and needs work).
-Furthermore there are also questions about the binary integrity.
+To address portability concerns, the core now includes multiple fallback strategies for locating the `logos_host` executable:

+1. **Environment variable override**: Applications can set `LOGOS_HOST_PATH` to specify the exact path to `logos_host`
+2. **Application directory**: Default search next to the host application (e.g., Electron executable)
+3. **Relative to plugins directory**: Fallback to `../bin/logos_host` relative to the configured plugins directory

+This multi-strategy approach significantly improves portability for JavaScript/Electron applications and other deployment scenarios without requiring symlinks or complex path management.

 A more ideal alternative would be instead:
 1. The core forks itself as it's loaded, creating a process in standby